Quasar (character)

-Quasar is the name of several fictional superheroes appearing in American comic books published by Marvel Comics.
+Quasar is the name of several superheroes appearing in American comic books published by Marvel Comics.
 They are noted for having worn the Quantum Bands, advanced ancient alien technology that grants the wearer manipulation of quantum energy.

 Fictional character biography

 Wendell Vaughn

 Vaughn is the longest-running Quasar character, and the first to use the name.

 Phyla-Vell

 Phyla-Vell becomes Quasar for a time after taking the Quantum Bands from Annihilus.

 Richard Rider

 To keep him from dying while deprived of the Nova Force, Rider temporarily takes the Quantum Bands from Vaughn, thus becoming Quasar.

 Avril Kincaid

 Avril Kincaid is a S.H.I.E.L.D. agent who debuted during the Avengers: Standoff! storyline.
-While working at Pleasant Hill, a gated community holding super villains brainwashed by Kobik, Avril runs a daycare center as her cover.
+While working at Pleasant Hill, a gated community holding super villains brainwashed by Kobik, Kincaid runs a daycare center as her cover.
 When Baron Helmut Zemo and Fixer regain their memories and start a riot, Kincaid is attacked by the Blood Brothers, but is saved by Captain America and Winter Soldier.
 After Captain America shuts down the security system at the Pleasant Hill Museum, Kincaid enters it and encounters the curator, a retired Wendell Vaughn.
 As part of a contingency plan for if S.H.I.E.L.D. ever lost control of Kobik, Vaughn gives the Quantum Bands to Kincaid.
 In the aftermath of the events that transpired at Pleasant Hill, Kincaid becomes the new Quasar with Vaughn acting as her mentor.
 She is later revealed to be gay.

-She is later seen trying to prevent an attack by the Chitauri, but is apparently killed in action.
-Her apparent death leads the United States government to give Captain America control of the military and law enforcement, as Steve Rogers also assumes control of Hydra.
-It is later revealed that Kincaid is in a comatose state.
+She is seemingly killed in Secret Empire #0, but it is later revealed that is in a comatose state.
 When she awakens, she destroys the planetary shield that the Hydra Steve Rogers has been using to keep some of Earth's most powerful heroes off-planet.
-However, this act seemingly costs Avril her life, with Captain Marvel stating that Avril died after bringing down the shield.
+However, this act seemingly costs Kincaid her life, with Captain Marvel stating that Kincaid died after bringing down the shield.

-After Avril's apparent demise, Wendell Vaughn reassumes the Quasar mantle.
-However, after becoming trapped in a black hole, Vaughn catches a glimpse of Avril, who is still alive, but lost somewhere in space.
+After Kincaid's apparent death, Wendell Vaughn reassumes the Quasar mantle.
+After becoming trapped in a black hole, Vaughn catches a glimpse of Kincaid, who is still alive, but lost somewhere in space.